FlagOpen/FlagScale/hardwares/README.md

 [FlagScale](https://github.com/FlagOpen/FlagScale.git) will adopt a patch mechanism similar to Linux for managing and applying vendor-specific adaptation code, ensuring a simple, safe, and reliable process.

 Additionally, FlagScale will provide tools to:

-- Generate patches from vendor-adapted code automatically
+- Generate patches from vendor-adapted code automatically.

 - Assist users in automatically applying vendor-adapted code.

 Vendors must ensure the correctness of the adapted code, and in the future, FlagScale will also implement automated CI checks during integration.